Workspace Settings

 You can hold down the shift key (⇧) while clicking to select a range of patches, or the command key (⌘) while clicking to select two or more patches, allowing you to act on all the selected patches at once.

-The Video Input Patch table consists of five columns.
+The Video Input Patch table consists of four columns.

 Light